fullcalendar/fullcalendar-examples/bootstrap5/README.md

 # FullCalendar Bootstrap 5 Example

-This is a fully-buildable example project for FullCalendar and [Bootstrap].
+This is a fully-buildable example project for FullCalendar and [Bootstrap 5][Bootstrap].

 ## Installation